pendragon-andyh/junox/README.md

 - I like the [NexusUI](http://nexus-js.github.io/ui/) implementation because it is light-weight, provides a responsive touch-based UI, allows management of patches, and is easier for me to enhance.
 - Probably going to remove the ReactJS implementation.
+- Add the option of recording/exporting audio (allows me to import to [Sonic Visualiser](https://www.sonicvisualiser.org/)).
+- Add option of visualizing the output spectrogram and oscilloscope.

 ### Performance

 - The start-up is a bit glitchy (because new objects are being created when the first note is played, and because the JavaScript JIT engine needs time to optimise the code).
 - The parameter-smoothing uses low pass filters.
-I want to hear if linear-smoothing sounds good-enough.
+Check if linear-smoothing sounds good-enough.
 - There are a bunch of expensive calculations (Power, Exp, etc.).
-Check if lookup tables would be faster, and check if we can calculate less often (i.e. eighth-sample).
+Check if lookup tables would be faster, and check if we can calculate less often (i.e. every eighth-sample).
 - Use SharedAudioBuffer to communicate between the Node and Processor (instead of MessagePort).

 ### Documentation